hepplerj/cv/web-cv.md

 ### Books

 *Suburban by Nature: Silicon Valley and the Transformation of American Environmental Politics*.
+Environment in Modern North America series.
 Norman: University of Oklahoma Press, under contract.

 *Digital Community Engagement: Partnering Communities with the Academy*.
 Co-editor with Rebecca Wingo and Paul Schaudenwald.
-Proposal under review.
+Cincinnati: University of Cincinnati Press, under contract.

 *California Rising: A New Urban History*.
 Co-editor with Lindsey Wieck.
-Proposal under review.
+Lincoln: University of Nebraska Press, under contract.

 ### Journal Articles

 <!--

 "Preserving Nature to Preserve Health: Dorothy Erskine, California's Conservationist," Pacific Historical Review (forthcoming).

 "Field Notes: Blogwest," with Michael Childers and Kent Blansett, *Western Historical Quarterly* (forthcoming).
 -->

+"Who is Writing about Women in STEM in Higher Education?
+A Citation Analysis of Gendered Authorship," co-author with Heidi Blackburn, *Frontiers in Psychology*, under review.

+"Women in STEM in Higher Education: A Citation Analysis of the Current Literature," co-author with Heidi Blackburn, *Science & Technology Libraries* (2019).
+DOI: [https://doi.org/10.1080/0194262X.2019.1645080](10.1080/0194262X.2019.1645080)

-"Teaching Data Literacy for Civic Engagement: Resources for Data Capture and Organization," co-author with Brandon Locke, *KULA: Knowledge Creation, Dissemination, and Preservation Studies* (forthcoming, Fall 2018).
+"Teaching Data Literacy for Civic Engagement: Resources for Data Capture and Organization," co-author with Brandon Locke, *KULA: Knowledge Creation, Dissemination, and Preservation Studies* 2 (1) (Fall 2018).
+DOI: 10.5334/kula.23

 "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing* vol. 11, no. 1 (March 2017): 68--85.
 DOI: 10.3366/ijhac.2017.0179